 We try to plan quarterly events for our families to get together for a low-cost, family-friendly activity.
 These events are for children and families of all ages.

 Each quarter, our students take over the liturgy!
 Students act as greeters, readers, prayers, and singers.
 This is a great way for youth to own their faith and to learn more about what it means to be Catholic.

 We’ve partnered with Family Promise of Greater Denver to offer a regular, monthly service opportunity for our families.
 On the last Saturday of every month, we go down to the Family Promise daysite.
 As a small non-profit, there are a lot of projects to be done.
 Some months, we provide childcare.
 Other months, there are cleaning and organizing projects.
 Families can attend once or every month.
 This is a chance for students to get in some of their required service hours, as well as a chance for families to spend time together!

 We are proud to offer child care during our Sunday Mass and monthly Celtic Mass.
 Child care is provided for children ages 6 months to 8 years.
 All of our child care providers are First Aid and CPR certified.
 We strive to maintain a 5:1 ratio of children to providers at all times.

 Child care is available at special events upon request.

-If you have questions or comments regarding our Family Ministry, please contact Kelsey Hart, Lay Pastoral Associate.
+Please contact us if you have questions or comments regarding our Family Ministry.

 The Adoration of the Shepherds is a tempera on canvas oil painting by Flemish artist Hugo van der Goes.